ethank2222/daily-recap/README.md

 ## How It Works

-1. **Commit Fetching**: Scans all repositories and branches for commits from the previous workday
+1. **Commit Fetching**: Scans all repositories and branches for commits from the previous workday by the specified author
 2. **Data Processing**: Extracts commit messages, files changed, and statistics
 3. **AI Summary**: Uses ChatGPT to generate a human-readable summary
 4. **Delivery**: Sends the summary to MS Teams via webhook

+## Author Tracking

+The system can track commits from any GitHub user by setting the `AUTHOR_ACCOUNT` environment variable.
+This allows you to:

+-   Track your own commits across all repositories
+-   Monitor commits from team members or contributors
+-   Generate reports for specific developers or teams
+-   Use a service account to track commits from multiple users

 ## Setup